leeroywking/remoteDev/README.md

   create-react-app demo ;

   ```
+  ## Step 5 Adding a local port forward for an even more convenient development experience
   - Adding a local Forward for a seamless local development experience
   ![Adding a Local Forward](https://github.com/leeroywking/remoteDev/blob/master/gifs/addingLocalForward.gif)
     - Open your remote development extension